 Academic scholarships are available for those who qualify.
-The College Scholarship Program consists of tuition, textbooks, required fees, and a $300–$500-per-month, tax-free stipend.
+The College Scholarship Program consists of tuition, textbooks, required fees, and a $250–400-per-month, tax-free stipend.

 Most scholarships are awarded for three or four years.
 Applications are accepted starting the senior year in high school.
 Application forms are available online.
 Four-year scholarship applications are due by December 1 of the student’s senior year in high school with follow-up paperwork due by January 11.
 More details are available from AFROTC.

 Scholarships are also available for students already in college through the in-college scholarship program.
 The requirements are mostly academic—good grades and high test scores.
 There are also age, citizenship, and medical requirements.
 Check with the Department of Aerospace Studies for details; 617-353-6316.

-Most scholarships are awarded to those majoring in engineering or scientific disciplines.
-Scholarships for highly competitive students in the humanities are available but on a more limited scale.
+Most scholarships are awarded to those majoring in engineering or scientific disciplines and foreign languages.
 Award of one of the types of scholarships noted above carries with it the mutual expectation that the cadet may perform duties relating to his or her major once on active duty; e.g., engineering majors normally work as engineers.

 Boston University offers competitive ROTC grants, augmenting the ROTC scholarship, to Advanced Designee scholarship recipients.
 A limited number of scholarships for the cost of on-campus room and board are available to entering full-tuition ROTC recipients living in a University residence on the Charles River Campus.
 Room and board grants are awarded on the basis of academic performance and potential.
 Advanced Designee students who receive partial-tuition ROTC scholarships are eligible for Boston University supplemental tuition grants, which cover the difference between tuition and the ROTC scholarship.
 The grants are all renewable for four years of undergraduate enrollment.